prashantpadekar1/Logicmojo-AI-ML-Sept25-prashantpadekar/Logistic Regression/ReadMe.txt

     ●	Mention the problem statement and the analysis approach briefly ●	Explain the results in business terms
-    ●	Include visualisations and summarise the most important results in the presentation ●	Prashant Padekar - Logistic Regression - Detailed Report.docx - A brief summary report in 500 words explaining how you proceeded with the assignment and the learnings that you gathered.
+    ●	Include visualisations and summarise the most important results in the presentation ●	Prashant Padekar - Logistic Regression - Summary.docx - A brief summary report in 500 words explaining how you proceeded with the assignment and the learnings that you gathered.